Yudhajeet-debug/Gemini-AI-assistant-integration/README.md

 // IMPORTANT: Replace with your actual API key const API_KEY = "YOUR_GEMINI_API_KEY"
 ```
+Also, there's a `systeminstructions` component in the file.
+Want it? 😎 Then fill it up! 🤘🏽 But if you don't? 👎🏽 Then just delete it! 🔥
-- Integrate it into your project and start chatting away like it’s 2049.
+- Integrate the whole thing into your project and start chatting away like it’s 2049.
 Bonus points if you pretend it’s sentient! 🤖